 Today, his purpose unchanged since the beginning, he continues as acompanion, watch dog, and now, a therapy dog.

 The word ‘pug’ comes either from the Latin ‘pugnus’ meaning ‘fist’ or from Old English ‘pugg’, an affectionate term.

 Photos displayed courtesy of Tammy Barnes, Barnes Pugs, Alberta

-Standing up to 11 inches at the shoulder, Pugs have short, smooth coats that come in solid black, silver fawn, or apricot fawn with a black face mask and ears.
+Standing up to 11 inches (28 cm) at the shoulder, Pugs weigh between 14 and 18 pounds (6.3-8.1 kg).
+They have short, smooth, glossy coats that come in fawn, silver-fawn or jet black.
+Fawn is any fawn shade including light apricot, deep apricot to reddish gold.
+They have a black face mask and black ears.
 Although grooming is minimal, they do shed a lot.

 Pugs are loyal, affectionate, loving, and generally docile.
 They are very people-oriented and are very fond of playing with children.
 They too have long childhoods and will behave like a puppy for close to two years.
 Their owners need patience but will be rewarded by a lovable and amusing little clown!
 Pugs get along well with other dogs.

 This dog cannot live outside in hot, humid weather.
 Because of his flat face, prolonged exposure to this type of weather can cause death.